 I don't know of any industry or occupation where you can essentially "be your own boss" in terms of defining what you do, when you do it and how you do it.
 Whoever gives you money is your boss.
-As a consultant, that means your clients are in charge.
+When you're a consultant, that means your clients are in charge.
 They own your billable hours and they expect results.

 Being your own boss extends to your ability to say "no," discipline yourself to work smart and hard and demand fair fees.
 Beyond that, you've got to work hard for a bunch of other bosses.

-You’re going to face disappointment
+You’re going to face disappointment.

 Try starting any business, and you'll have moments of absolute devastation, both personally and professionally.
-One of my entrepreneur friends explained how the challenges of running a business caused severe health problems, and forced him to seek psychiatric care.
+One of my entrepreneur-friends explained how the challenges of running a business caused severe health problems, and forced him to seek psychiatric care.